 The KU School of Engineering and its departments award additional scholarships to entering freshmen, transfer students, and continuing undergraduate students.
 This is on top of offers from the university.
 Much of that support is made possible through generous donations from successful alumni and friends of the school who want to ensure others have access to the same great opportunities they had here.
 All students are strongly encouraged to fill out the FAFSA (Free Application for Federal Student Aid) by March 1 to ensure they are considered for all scholarship dollars for which they are eligible.
-Here is information about scholarship funding for freshmen entering in fall 2015.

 All first-time, domestic students applying for admission to the School of Engineering will be considered for scholarships if they apply to the School of Engineering by Nov.
 1. Students can apply to the school by submitting an Undergraduate Application for Admission and selecting one of the School of Engineering majors on the application.

 This application serves as the School of Engineering scholarship application.
 No additional forms need to be submitted unless students are applying for the Self Engineering Leadership Fellows Program, the FIRST Robotics Scholarship, the Engineering Generations Scholarship, or the Project Lead the Way Scholarship.
 Application materials for these scholarships can be found below.